 - wearing contact lenses

 - using contaminated makeup or not removing makeup regularly

 - taking out or putting in contact lenses before washing the hands properly

-The American Academy of Ophthalmology state that the following conditions make it more likely that a person will develop a stye:
+The American Academy of Ophthalmology states that the following conditions make it more likely for a person to develop a stye:

 A person may not be able to prevent a stye from developing.
-However, keeping the eye clean may help.
+However, keeping the eyes clean may help.

 - Wash the face and remove all makeup before bed.

 - Keep the eyelids and eyelashes clean.